Odetta

-Odetta Holmes (December 31, 1930 – December 2, 2008), known as Odetta, was an American singer, often referred to as "The Voice of the Civil Rights Movement".
-Her musical repertoire consisted largely of American folk music, blues, jazz, and spirituals.
+Odetta Holmes (December 31, 1930 – December 2, 2008), known mononymously as Odetta, was an American singer, songwriter, and actress.
+Referred to as "The Voice of the Civil Rights Movement", her musical repertoire consisted largely of American folk music, blues, jazz, and spirituals.

 An important figure in the American folk music revival of the 1950s and 1960s, she influenced many of the key figures of the folk-revival of that time, including Bob Dylan, Joan Baez, Mavis Staples, and Janis Joplin.
 In 2011 Time magazine included her recording of "Take This Hammer" on its list of the 100 Greatest Popular Songs, stating that "Rosa Parks was her No. 1 fan, and Martin Luther King Jr. called her the queen of American folk music."

 Biography

 Early life and career

 Odetta was born Odetta Holmes in Birmingham, Alabama.
 Her father, Reuben Holmes, died when she was young, and in 1937 she and her mother, Flora Sanders, moved to Los Angeles.
 When Flora remarried a man called Zadock Felious, Odetta took her stepfather's last name.
 In 1940 Odetta's teacher noticed her vocal talents, "A teacher told my mother that I had a voice, that maybe I should study," she recalled.
 "But I myself didn't have anything to measure it by."
 She began operatic training at the age of thirteen.
 After attending Belmont High School, she studied music at Los Angeles City College supporting herself as a domestic worker.
 Flora had hoped to see her daughter follow in the footsteps of Marian Anderson, but Odetta doubted a large black girl like herself would ever perform at the Metropolitan Opera.
 In 1944 she made her professional debut in musical theater as an ensemble member for four years with the Hollywood Turnabout Puppet Theatre, working alongside Elsa Lanchester.
 In 1949, she joined the national touring company of the musical Finian's Rainbow.

 While on tour with Finian's Rainbow, Odetta "fell in with an enthusiastic group of young balladeers in San Francisco", and after 1950 she concentrated on folk singing.

 She made her name playing at the Blue Angel nightclub in New York City, and the hungry i in San Francisco.
 At Tin Angel also in San Francisco in 1953 and 1954, Odetta recorded the album Odetta and Larry with Larry Mohr for Fantasy Records.

 A solo career followed, with Odetta Sings Ballads and Blues (1956) and At the Gate of Horn (1957).
 Odetta Sings Folk Songs was one of the best-selling folk albums of 1963.

 In 1959 she appeared on Tonight with Belafonte, a nationally televised special.
 She sang "Water Boy" and a duet with Belafonte, "There's a Hole in My Bucket".